St Andrew's Church

 native Christians who could teach and explain the gospel in their

-In 1873, the government granted the Mission, land at Stamford Road
+In 1873, the government granted the Msion, land at Stamford Road

 (later the site of the National Library).
-A Mission Chapel was
+A Msion Chapel was

 built.
 Services were conducted in English, Malay, Tamil and